 - Difficulty in walking or sitting.

 - Unusual knowledge of or interest in private parts.

 - Bed-wetting.

 - Depression or withdrawn behavior.

 - Poor relationships with other children and/or youth.

 - Acting out adult sexual behaviors.

 - Indirect hints that allude to problems

 - Pain or itching around private parts.

 - Stomach-aches.

 - Sleep problems.

 - Sudden behavior changes.

 - Reluctance to go to the bathroom.

 - Anxiety, irritability, constant inattentiveness.

-4.4 Abuse Reporting Procedures:
+4.4 Abuse Reporting Procedures

-4.4.1 In the case of suspected abuse within the ministry setting:
+4.4.1 In the cases of disclosure and/or discovery of abuse, contact the ministry leader and the authorities immediately.
+Remember: